ut-beg-texnet/GIST/README.md

 Code is written as classes and subroutines in one .py file, with a second .py file or Jupyter notebook as a driver script

-Injection processing, GIST computation, and visualization are broken up into separate steps
+Injection processing, GIST computation, and visualization are broken up into separate steps and separate branches.

+Main has been deprecated!

 # Contents: